 WHAT does having a blog require?

-Having a blog requires time, energy and patience!
-You need to be stubborn enough to not give up and teachable enough to adjust change and grow where it is needed.
+Having a blog requires time, energy, and patience!
+You need to be stubborn enough not to give up and teachable enough to adjust to change and grow where it is needed.

 It is helpful to know how to ask google or work YouTube when challenges arise.

 Some bonus skills that help is being able to research topics and relay information.
-Also, the ability to write clearly and in the right tones is extremely important (so it’s not boring).
-If you have skills with technology or graphic design that is a bonus as well.
+Also, the ability to write clearly and in the right tones is essential (so it’s not boring).
+If you have skills with technology or graphic design, that is a bonus as well.

 Step 1: Think of a niche (topic) you enjoy and then think of your audience.

 Is there a way to help your audience with a problem in the niche you chose?